 Can you freeze jam?
 As a matter of fact, jam, both homemade and store bought, freeze very well.
 Because of the presence of sugar, it already has preservation qualities.
 Freezing it just enhances them and allows them to keep even longer.

 Ready for more details on how to use the food preservation methods mentioned above?
 Keep on reading and find out!

 Can You Freeze Jam?

-You can definitely freeze jam for future use.
 We are going to show you the two best methods for freezing depending on your own personal needs.

 First, though, let's go over a few basics so you can get the best result no matter the method you use.